How to Sauté Mushrooms

 Tweet This

-How Much Do Mushrooms Shrink When You Cook Them?
+How Much Do Cooked Mushrooms Shrink?

-Mushrooms shrink down quite a bit!
-One pound of mushrooms may look like a lot, but they shrink down considerably when they are cooked.
+When cooked, mushrooms shrink down quite a bit!
+One pound of mushrooms may look like a lot, but mushrooms reduce considerably when cooked.
 This happens because mushrooms have a very high water content.
-When the mushrooms are cooked, they release a lot of water and end up somewhere around ¼ of the original volume once browned.
-Here’s a handy table to help you remember how much your mushrooms will be shrinking when you cook them depending on volume:
+When the mushrooms are cooked, they release a lot of water and end up somewhere around 1/4 of the original volume once browned.

 Raw/Uncooked MushroomsCooked Mushrooms